 Sadly, they mostly are waste now.
 We will properly dismantle and dispose of the component parts.
 The metal frames and cases will go to recycling.
 We will separate the damaged, unusable electronics for reclamation.
 At this point however, the only value left in most of these items will come from the raw materials.
 That was not the case when they left the original installation, but any real value left in that equipment was lost when the original owner chose the wrong ITAD vendor.

 They are Still Assets

 Equipment in a server room ages, but it isn’t destroyed from use.
 Most often IT assets are abandoned for upgrades, software incompatibility, or because a data center is closing.
 At Frontier, we know more about your surplus assets than the model numbers.
 We know what is inside them, and we know the world markets for the assets and their component parts.
 Throughout the ITAD process, we work with the assumption that there is value and it’s our job to identify it and return some of that value back to our client.
 In some cases, little or no value is truly left in assets, but we will determine that from both market analysis and careful testing.

 Your surplus IT assets are more than e-waste.
 When you use Frontier Computer to decommission surplus IT, you will know you have gotten the maximum residual value from your assets, and that if there is truly no value left, all the materials will be recycled properly and securely.

 As it has since 1976, Frontier Computer can ensure that you get the most out of your IT investment.
 Whether it is providing parts and service to keep things running smoothly or returning value when you decommission assets, our experience and expertise pays off.
 When you have unneeded IT assets Frontier should be your first and only contact.

-Frontier Computer Corp. is a worldwide IT leader.
+Frontier Computer Corp. is a leader in providing IT solutions worldwide.